Family Support Programme

 We run residential programmes for family members or any person whose life is affected by the impact of addiction.
 This programme is run in Aiséirí Aislinn on a weekend basis.
 The programme encourages people to look at their current situation and to learn new coping skills.
 Above all, it is an opportunity for the participants to give themselves the gift of time for personal growth and spiritual renewal in a safe and supportive environment.

-All of our residential centres provide an Continuum of Care service with a continuing care plan designed to help clients – and the families and loved ones – live from free addiction after they resume their lives in work, in training or education.
+All of our residential centres provide an Continuum of Care service with a continuing care plan designed to help clients – and the families and loved ones – live free from addiction after they resume their lives in work, in training or education.

 Trained facilitators, supervised on an ongoing basis by recognised clinical supervisors, lead the Continuum of Care groups.
 Peer support and family involvement is an integral part of the recovery process.
 New challenges and obstacles face the resident as they enter into a new world of recovery and attendance at Continuum of Care is vital to their ongoing journey – a fact borne out by our statistics.